 A foreign company can set up a branch in Romania, as long as the branch only operates in the same field of activity as the parent company.
 A branch is considered to have the same legal personality as the parent company and is not a separate legal entity (no own share capital, no separate name, etc.).

-Profits derived by the branch are taxed at the standard profits tax rate of 16%.
+Profits derived by the branch are taxed at the standard CIT rate of 16%.

 The representative office of a foreign legal person should declare and pay the tax to the state budget by the last day of February of the tax year.